 The Centre plays an active advocacy role, providing legal advice and litigating matters related to communications law where they have significant public interest or "test case" potential.
-It undertakes research in areas related to media law and regularly makes submissions to governmment and other inquiries on communications matters.
+It undertakes research in areas related to media law and regularly makes submissions to government and other inquiries on communications matters.
 Located on campus at UNSW, the Centre co-operates with the Law School in research and teaching, as well as organising seminars and conferences, collecting and disseminating specialist legal information, and publishing occasional papers and a monthly journal, Communications Update.
 Volunteer assistance from students and others is welcomed in appropriate projects.

-The Centre is the first of its kind in Australia and is funded by the Law Foundation of New South Wales, with assistance from the Myer Foundation of Victoria.
-For more information contact Co-ordinator, Dr Kate Harrison or Solicitor, Julia Hall.
+The Centre is the first of its kind in Australia and is funded by the Law Foundation of New South Wales, with assistance from the Myer Foundation of Victoria and the Australian Film Commission.
+The Centre has recently opened a branch office in Melbourne, with the assistance of the Victoria Law Foundation.
+For more information contact Director, Anne Dayles or Solicitor, Julia Hall.